chrisdev/django-pandas/README.rst

 Some ``pandas`` functionality requires parts of the Scipy stack.
 You may wish to consult http://www.scipy.org/install.html for more information on installing the ``Scipy`` stack.

+You need to install your preferred version of Django. as that Django 2 does not support Python 2.

 .. _Django: http://djangoproject.com/
 .. _django-model-utils: http://pypi.python.org/pypi/django-model-utils